joonasrooben/shopee_PP/index.md

   </tbody>
 </table>

   This is a very apparent example but the major part of them are not so obvious at all.
 Some are not even in English.
-So, there could have been a try to combine different language BERT models.
+So, there could maybe we could have tried to combine different language BERT models or tried a multilingual model.

 As mentioned we also try two other models: TF-IDF and Word2Vec.
 These two model do not take attention and context into account and are much smaller than BERT but nevertheless they still produce great results and are much more efficient (🚨#spoiler🚨 but Doc2Vec did the worst).